luapower/luapower-all/terra.md

 The [source code changes] made to terra were kept to a minimum to make it easy to to merge [upstream changes] back into the luapower terra fork.
 This is similar to how [dynasm] was modified for luapower.
 Anyway, the changelist:

-  * the `terra` dynamic lib does not bundle luajit and is exposed as a Lua/C module.
+  * the `terra` dynamic lib does not bundle luajit and is instead exposed as a normal Lua/C module that must be included with `require'terra'` from Lua.
+  * LuaJIT was modified to `require'terra'` if loading a `*.t` file, and to load the file via `_G.loadfile` instead of `lua_loadfile`.
+  * `loadfile` was overloaded to interpret `*.t` files as Terra source code.
   * `terralib.lua` and `cudalib.lua` are not bundled into the binary, and are provided separately.
   * `strict.lua` is not loaded and not included (it's included with [luajit] and must be loaded manually as needed).
   * `std.t` and `parsing.t` were renamed `terra_std.t` and `terra_parsint.t`.
   respectively and are now in the luapower dir along with all Lua files.
+  * the system include paths are set for [mingw64-headers].
-  * the location of clang's `resource_dir` is yet to be determined.
+  * the location of clang's resource dir is set for [clang-resource-dir].

 [source code changes]: https://github.com/luapower/terra_fork/compare/aa9501...luapower:master
 [upstream changes]:    https://github.com/luapower/terra_fork/compare/aa9501...zdevito:master